skang88/skang88/README.md

-- 👋 Hi, I’m @skang88
+- 👋 Hi, I’m Seokgyun Kang.
-- 👀 I’m interested in ...
+- 👀 I’m interested in data science, web application development, generative AI, and reinforcement learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Node.js, Next.js, Typescript, and React to develop web applications.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing applications using maps.
-- 📫 How to reach me ...
+- 📫 Please send me an email if you want to contact me.
+My email address is seokgyunk2@gmail.com

 <!---
 skang88/skang88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.